Invarion/invarion-docs/docs/rapid-path-online/rapidpath-online-basics/control-points.md

 ---
 # Control Points

-Almost every element in RapidPlan Online has at least one control point.
+Almost every element in RapidPath Online has at least one control point.
 A control point (represented by a small red circle) is a handle that allows you to alter the shape of an object.

 The image below shows a road object.
 Each control point has been added via a mouse click, when drawing out the object.
 Clicking and dragging a control point will move it, adjusting the layout of the road.